 Chinese medicine uses different measures to find out what might be the problem in case of a couples infertility.
 We extensively examine the medical history, including blood tests and other investigations that have been done but we have some extra tools that give us more, much needed information.
 Often we will ask the woman to record her BBT’s (Basal Body Temperatures) for a while which gives us a lot of insight in the hormonal cycle and we also feel the pulse and look at the tongue for more clues.
 This means that also in case of unexplained infertility, we often find some information that we can work with to support fertility.

 What is the current research status on acupuncture and infertility?

 Clinical trials about the effect of Chinese medicine on fertility are not very common which means that there is unclear and insufficient evidence on the effect of Chinese medicine on infertility.
 Most of the research has been done the effect of acupuncture (and sometimes herbs) on IVF patients (see IVF).

 In your initial session we take our time to go through your history and gather all the information we need to get to a Chinese medicine diagnosis.
 It is important you bring all your blood results and reports from other investigations with you.

 Every session starts with discussing your current symptoms and overall health.
 To get further information we will then feel your pulse and have a look at your tongue.
 We decide on the points that we will be using that session and insert fine needles into those points.
 The needles will stay in place for 20-30 minutes during which you can rest and relax.
 After the needles have been removed you can get up again and continue your day.

-Can I claim my acupuncture session on insurance?
+Can I claim my fertility acupuncture session on my private insurance?